Attested: (1) Ptolemy 2,3,3 Ουξελλα

 (3) Cadson Bury hillfort, at SX343673 in Cornwall, by a crossing of the the river Lynher.
 This location outranks R&S's idea of a lost Roman fort under Launceston Castle mainly because it gives the best track across the map for RC's list of names, here following a Roman-style almost-straight route from Isca Dumnoniorum, the fortress at Exeter, to Duriarno, the fort near Bodmin.

-Name Origin: *Uxela ‘high point’ came from PIE *aug- ‘to augment’ (from *h2eug-), the source of OE eacan, Dutch oken, Gothic aukan, Latin augeo ‘to increase’, plus German auch ‘also’, Russian высокий‘high’ and Greek αυξησις ‘growth’.
-R&S and others commented on the excellent parallels in Celtic words for ‘high’(Welsh uchel, Breton/Cornish uhel, Irish uasal ), and that the extra L appears in Greek υψσηλος ‘high’, but not that OE *ecels/*iecels ‘addition, land added to an estate’ contributed to many later place names across England or that the suffix -el was used extensively in Germanic noun formation (Smith, 1956).
+Name Origin: *Uxela ‘high point’ came from PIE *aug- ‘to augment’ (from *h2eug-), the source of OE eacan, Dutch oken, Gothic aukan, Latin augeo ‘to increase’, plus German auch ‘also’, Russian высокий‘high’, Greek αυξις ‘growth’, and English eke.
+R&S and others commented on the excellent parallels in Celtic words for ‘high’(Welsh uchel, Breton/Cornish uhel, Irish uasal ), and that the extra L appears in Greek υψσηλος ‘high’, but not that OE *ecels/*iecels ‘addition, land added to an estate’ contributed to many later place names across England, or that the suffix -el was used extensively in Germanic noun formation (Smith, 1956), or that the U in Welsh uchel sounds very like an I in English.
 Conjugated forms of OE eacan often contained vowel Y, presumably pronounced like Ü.